 Offer letters will generally be sent electronically in March for the fall semester and in October for the spring semester.
 Individual faculty cannot comment on an applicant’s chances for admission, so we ask that you do not contact faculty directly regarding your admission status.

-If you are not admitted, your completed application may be reconsidered for the next concurrent semester after your original application semester (for example, if you applied in fall, you can be reconsidered in spring).
+If you are not admitted, your completed application may be reconsidered for the following semester after your original application semester (for example, if you applied in fall, you can be reconsidered in spring).
 Your application is valid only for one year.

 Admissions FAQs (Frequently Asked Questions)

-Please read this information carefully if you are applying or have already applied to our program.
+Below are answers to some common questions.
 We respectfully ask that you refrain from calling or sending an e-mail unless it is absolutely essential.
 The time we spend responding to these inquiries greatly slows our applications processing.

 You are welcome to submit official copies of your materials any time after you submit your application.
 However, official copies are not required until after you have been offered admission.